 - 95% of students receive financial aid.

-- Nursing Programs Offered: Courses in nursing administration, nursing education, adult care nurse practitioner, adult-gerontology nurse practitioner/clinical nurse, clinical specialist in psychiatric mental health, and family nurse.
+- Nursing Programs Offered: Courses in nursing include administration, nursing education, adult care nurse practitioner, adult-gerontology nurse practitioner/clinical nurse, clinical specialist in psychiatric mental health, and family nurse.

 #3 Salve Regina University: